How to Keep Dogs & Cats Calm During New Year’s Eve

 B. Cat Fireworks Anxiety or General Anxiety During New Year

-To the untrained eye, many cats seem unfazed by fireworks and festivities.
-So if you’re wondering whether or not your cat is actually afraid, look for the following behavioral clues regarding cat anxiety
+Some cats can seem unfazed by fireworks and festivities because they tend to hide their distress.
+So if you’re wondering whether or not your cat is actually stressed out or afraid, look for the following signs of cat anxiety:

 1. Establish a Safe Space

 Provide a crate or a quiet room where your dog can retreat to if they are feeling anxious.
-This can help your canine companion feel safe if the festivities get too much.
+This can help your canine companion feel safe if the festivities overwhelm them.
+Here are some helpful tips on creating a safe space for your dog:

 • Keep the den away from the hustle and bustle